infinum/rails-handbook/Migrations.md

 Your first instinct would be to write a simple rake task.
 You have access to all your models, and it is easily testable and runnable.
 You can even delete the file afterwards.
 The problem with rake task is that you have to remember to run it.
 It does not run automatically.
 Also if you are writing a big feature and you need that change in the middle of your schema migrations then you have a problem.

 Writing a data migration is a bit trickier.
 You start of by writing a schema migration but instead of doing `add_column` or `rename_column` in your `change` method you do a `Model.update_all()`.
-The problems start to arise when after a month of developing a new feature you introduce some validations that break that migration.
-Or you remote a method you are using in the migration.
-Or you remote the model entirely.
-And you figure out the problem when you try to do the migration on deploy.
+The problems start to arise when after a month of developing a new feature, you introduce some validations that break that migration.
+Or you remove a method you are using in that migration.
+Or you remove the model entirely.
+And you notice the problem when you try to deploy your application to the server.

 ## Make your data migrations foolproof